vaseem00/JeweXR/README.md

 If you have any ideas for improving the project, please feel free to open an issue or submit a pull request.

 # License:

+This project is licensed under the terms of the MIT license.

+# Acknowledgments: